jsiek/deduce/ProofIntro.md

       ?
     end

-We could proceed by induction, but we it turns out we don't need the induction hypothesis.
+We could proceed by induction, but it turns out we don't need the induction hypothesis.
 In such situations, we can instead use `switch`.
 Like induction, `switch` works on unions and there is one case for each alternative of the union.
 Unlike induction, the goal formula does